-There is no better way to celebrate Christmas leftovers than with a creamy pie with a thick, crumbly pastry – and we believe, that a homemade herbed, buttery shortcrust pastry is the best of all pastries to use.
-Serve warm with buttered cabbage and grain mustard.
+There is no better way to celebrate Christmas leftovers than with a creamy pie with a thick, crumbly pastry.
+We like to serve this with jars of wholegrain mustard.

 Preheat the oven to 180°C.